facebook/IT-CPE/chef/cookbooks/cpe_remote/README.md

 - `app` - [name] This is the name of the app that the pkg will be installing, and the location of the pkg on the server: `base_url/app/app-version.pkg`
 - `checksum` - sha256 checksum of the pkg to download.
-- `cleanup` - Specify whether or not we should keep the downloaded pkg.
+- `backup` - Specify the # of files to backup.
+Default is 0
 - `pkg_name` - Specify the name of the pkg if it is not the same as `app-version`, or if the name has spaces.
 - `pkg_url` - URL of the pkg on the server if it's different than `base_url/app/app-version.pkg`.
 - `receipt` - Receipt registered with pkgutil when a pkg is installed.